wzhengsen/LuaOOP/README_EN.md

 local Interface = class();
 Interface.virtual.DoSomething1 = 0;
 Interface.virtual.const.DoSomething2 = 0;
+Interface.virtual.protected.const.DoSomething3 = 0;

 local Test1 = class(Interface);
 function Test1:DoSomething1()
     print("DoSomething1");
 end
-local test1 = Test1.new();--Raise an error,DoSomething2 has not been overridden and cannot be instantiated.
+local test1 = Test1.new();--Raise an error,DoSomething2/DoSomething3 has not been overridden and cannot be instantiated.

 local Test2 = class(Test1);
 -- Note that the qualifiers must be consistent when implementing pure virtual functions,otherwise an error will be raised. function Test2.const:DoSomething2()
     print("DoSomething2");
+    self:DoSomething3();
 end
+-- You can also use override to qualify the overridden method, which will automatically use the same qualifier. function Test2.override:DoSomething3()
+    print("DoSomething3");
+end
 local test2 = Test2.new();
 test2:DoSomething1();-- "DoSomething1"
-test2:DoSomething2();-- "DoSomething2"
+test2:DoSomething2();-- "DoSomething2" "DoSomething3"
 ```

 ### Signature